-In 2020 we began to grow our electives program which aims to connect young people with learning for the enjoyment of learning in their areas of interest.
-Young people were offered a variety of Outdoor Adventure Based Learning (OABL) and creative arts options including; surfing, snorkelling, mountain biking, hiking, bush cooking, gardening, music, arts and crafts.
+In 2021 we further grew our electives program which aims to connect young people with learning for the enjoyment of learning in their areas of interest.
+Young people were offered a variety of Outdoor Education inititatives and creative arts options including; surfing, snorkeling, mountain biking, snow play, hiking, bush cooking, gardening, music, arts and crafts.
 A number of other classes were also offered in different aspects of wellbeing and personal care.

-We also celebrated the completion of a hike to the top of Australia - Mount Kosciusko.
+We also celebrated the success of our annual hike to the top of Australia - Mount Kosciusko.
 Community support has been fantastic, particularly in our connection with local First Nations Peoples and organisations and the development of our school's Acknowledgement of Country recognising the local Saltwater Peoples of the Yuin Nation, as well as in exploring First Nations' approaches to land and water management.
+Our young people were also involved in the construction of canoes, through the Eden Canoe Project.
+In this project led by Revd Michael Palmer, where they worked alongside local aboriginal people and paddled local waterways in the finished product.

 I would particularly like to recognise the support of the Lumen Christi Catholic College and that of Pastor Bronson Symes and the congregation of the Pambula Baptist Church.
-Their support and encouragement during our first year has been invaluable.
+Their support and encouragement during our second year has been invaluable.